ngoccc/apolobot/README.md

 To execute the bot locally, run the command: ```nodemon index.js```

-To deploy the bot, you need to set up a database and a deployment platform (e.g Heroku)
+To deploy the bot, you need to set up a database (e.g MongoDB) and a deployment platform (e.g Heroku)

 ## Resources
 Paper (CHI'25): [link](https://dl.acm.org/doi/10.1145/3706598.3713598)